How to measure the entropy of a mesoscopic system via thermoelectric transport: Introduction

-The method we propose here is based on a general observation, which is also an important result of our work: in the high-temperature regime the conductance (and thermal response) of an interacting system can be put in the form of a non-interacting conductance formula, provided one takes into account a temperature-dependent shift of the chemical potential (gate voltage).
-We show that this shift, which can be determined by comparing the actual thermal response of the system to that of the related non-interacting system (which can be estimated using a high-temperature version of the Mott formula\cite{Cutler1969}), can be used to extract the entropy even in the case of arbitrary spectrum and degeneracies, and then demonstrate the usefulness of the approach by applying it to several model systems.
-One big advantage of our formulation is that one can apply it to any mesosopic system where measurements for which both electrical conductance and thermopower data are available.
+\YM{Consider an arbitrary mesoscopic system in the Coulomb-blockade regime (where only $N$ and $N+1$-particle states are energetically relevant), whose entropy one wishes to measure.
+The method we propose here is based on a general observation, which is also an important result of our work: if one weakly couples this system to leads, } the conductance of such an interacting system can be put in the form of a non-interacting conductance formula, provided one takes into account a temperature-dependent shift of the chemical potential (gate voltage). \YM{The thermal response (TR), in turn, can be written in a similar manner, where the temperature-dependent shift in the chemical potential produces an extra contribution.
+We show that this extra term}, which can be determined by comparing the actual thermal response of the system to that of the related non-interacting system (which can be estimated using a newly introduced high-temperature version of the \YM{original} Mott formula\cite{Cutler1969}), can be used to extract the entropy \YM{of such a mesoscopic system} even in the case of arbitrary spectrum and degeneracies, and then demonstrate the usefulness of the approach by applying it to several model systems.
+One big advantage of our formulation is that one can apply it to any \YM{such} mesosopic system where measurements of both electrical conductance and thermopower are available.
 This allows us to apply our procedure to existing data of thermoelectric response of a single QD, and demonstrate how it can be used to deduce the entropy change and the QD's degeneracy.
-In the process we explain the long standing puzzle of the observation of a non-zero thermopower at the apparent electron-hole symmetry point in the Coulomb Blockade (CB) valley \cite{Scheibner2005}.
+In the process we explain the long standing puzzle of the observation of a non-zero thermopower at the apparent electron-hole symmetry point in the Coulomb Blockade (CB) valley \cite{Scheibner2005,Svilans2018}.